Arthur E. Sutherland Jr.: Law professor

 Cornell University invited Arthur E. Sutherland Jr. to teach law after WWII in 1945.

 Soon after, in 1950 Harvard Law School invited him to teach.
-Arthur E. Sutherland Jr. was the Bussey Professor of Law Emeritus, author of a number of books on the law, and a frequently cited legal scholar on topics of both constitutional and commercial law.
-He was a member of the Harvard Faculty of Law for twenty years between 1950-1970.
+Arthur E. Sutherland Jr. was the Bussey Professor of Law, author of a number of books on the law, and a frequently cited legal scholar on topics of both constitutional and commercial law.
+He was a member of the Harvard Faculty of Law for twenty years between 1950 and 1970.
 Sutherland helped draft the Uniform Commercial Code, a body of laws establishing common trade practices among the United States.
 He was chair of a special committee working to revise Massachusetts "blue laws" in 1962.
 The simpler and more coherent set of laws was later adopted by the Massachusetts Legislature.
 Sutherland was on the opposing legal team in the Gallagher v.
 Crown Kosher Super Market "Blue Laws" case brought before the US Supreme Court.

 Sutherland was an associate of Harvard's Adams House and was acting Master of Lowell House for a year from 1965 to 1966.